 Let’s look at some opening hands on the play against an unknown opponent.

 This hand is completely hinged on drawing a string of lands over the next couple of turns.
 If we don’t, there’s a very good chance our hand will get jammed up and will be too slow and clunky.
 Don’t convince yourself you “just need one more land.”
 While you only need one more land to be able to cast spells, you need a lot more than just one more land.
 Convincing yourself that a hand is keepable because of a card you MIGHT draw is flawed logic in any scenario.
 Work with what you know you have, and in this instance, you don’t have the resources to cast any of your spells.

-Thinking through this hand, I would play the tap land turn 1 and turn 2 Thoughtseize off the Vent.
-Then, I can use the Catacombs to fetch Overgrown Tomb to Push a turn 1 or 2 play from my opponent.
+Thinking through this hand, I would play the tap land turn one and turn two Thoughtseize off the Vent.
+Then, I can use the Catacombs to fetch Overgrown Tomb to Push a turn one or two play from my opponent.
 If they don’t cast a spell that can be Pushed, I can leave the fetch up going into my turn.
 By refusing to thin my deck, I’m increasing my chances of drawing a third land.
-Turn 3 I can play my Tarmogoyf.
+Turn three I can play my Tarmogoyf.
 Of course all of this is without the information of my future draws which could potentially change these decision points.
-The fact that I have a plan going all the way into turn 3 makes this a fine keep in my opinion.
+The fact that I have a plan going all the way into turn three makes this a fine keep in my opinion.
 On the other hand, the first two examples just don’t have a reliable plan that doesn’t involve luck and good draws.
-Going to 6 does not automatically mean you’re conceding to your opponent because you’re down a card, so don’t be afraid of mulliganing!
+Going to six does not automatically mean you’re conceding to your opponent because you’re down a card, so don’t be afraid of mulliganing!

 Let’s look at an opening hand against Dredge playing G/B Rock and see if it’s worth keeping.
-This is game 2 and we’re on the play.
+This is game two and we’re on the play.